 Fortunately, leaders can neuro build trust by sending out the right signals not the wrong ones, for example, by reducing the threat and increasing the reward triggers, demonstrating fairness and being authentic.
 The very act of trusting someone activates mirror neurons in that person, which is a signal to reciprocate that trust.
 Conversely, leaders who behave in ways that increase threat triggers will fail to build trust and create the potential for toxicity in their workplace relationships.
 In the words of Rachel Cotter Davis (Davis, 2016) ‘a boss micromanaging (you) is like someone walking behind you in a dark alley, in terms of what it does to your brain’.

-For more information on the latest learning in the neuroleadership field, including practical applications, download our latest White Paper.
+For more information on the latest learning in the neuroleadership field, including practical applications, download our latest whitepaper or listen to our podcast here.